splunk/public-o11y-docs/apm/span-tags/metricsets.rst

 Troubleshooting MetricSets
 ==========================

 Troubleshooting MetricSets (TMS) are metric time series used for high-cardinality troubleshooting of identities in APM and for historical comparison among spans and workflows.
-Splunk APM generates Troubleshooting MetricSets based on indexed span tags.
-To learn how to index span tags to generate new Troubleshooting MetricSets, see :ref:`apm-index-span-tags`.
+Splunk APM generates Troubleshooting MetricSets based on indexed span tags and processes.
+To learn how to index span tags and processes to generate new Troubleshooting MetricSets, see :ref:`apm-index-span-tags`.

 Observability Cloud generates the following TMS for every identity in your service map: